The GDPR (General Data Protection Regulation) makes a distinction between ‘personal data’ and ‘sensitive personal data’.

 In other words, any information that is clearly about a particular person.
 In certain circumstances, this could include anything from someone’s name to their physical appearance.

-Sensitive personal data is a specific set of “special categories” that must be treated with extra security.
+In its most basic definition, sensitive data is a specific set of “special categories” that must be treated with extra security.
 These categories are:

 - Racial or ethnic origin;